sveltejs/language-tools/packages/svelte-check/README.md

 Matching attributes are then treated like `data-*` attributes: accepted on any element or component, but untyped.
 This also applies to the language server / VS Code extension.

+Note that `svelteOptions` must be defined in the project's own `tsconfig.json`/`jsconfig.json` — it is not picked up from a config referenced via `extends`.

 ### More docs, preprocessor setup and troubleshooting

 [See here](/docs/README.md).